Convergence to Utility Maximization and the Indifference Hypothesis: Summary and Discussion

-Introducing and testing StAR, moreover, enabled us to uncover patterns of risk-attitude reversals that go beyond those in the classic ``reflection effect'' \citep{kahneman-tverksy79} where the said reversals are mediated by the framing of decision in terms of gains or losses.
-More specifically, our test of StAR relies on checking whether a decision maker always opts for the second-order stochastically dominant (risk-averse) or dominated (risk-seeking) lottery at every collection of pairs that contain such a lottery and have an overlapping set of monetary outcomes.
-The vast majority of subjects respect this axiom, and do so in the direction of risk aversion.
-It is possible that those who violate it in any given round do so because they are risk-neutral, a hypothesis that cannot be rejected with individual-round data.
-This hypothesis, however, is indeed rejected in the indifference-permitting merged-choice analysis, where risk neutrality would be detected by subjects' revealing indifference between the lotteries in every such pair.
-Only one expected-utility maximizing subject was revealed to be risk-neutral thus.
-This suggests that context-dependent risk attitudes are important even in the absence of gain/loss framing.
-In particular, they also emerge when SOSD-ranked lotteries feature either the same or similar three outcomes, but distinct probabilities of yielding them, especially the non-zero ones.
-This, in conjunction with our other findings, points to a potentially relevant descriptive role for the development of theories of choice under risk that allow for similarity-based reversals in attitudes to risk while at the same time respecting first-order stochastic dominance and the basic axioms of ordinal utility theory.
+Introducing and testing StAR (Proposition \ref{prp:StAR}) in our specific environment, moreover, enables us to uncover patterns of risk-attitude reversals that go beyond those in the classic ``reflection effect'' \citep{tversky-kahneman81} where the said reversals are mediated by the framing of decision in terms of gains or losses.
+More specifically, testing StAR in our framework amounts to checking whether a decision maker always opts for the second-order stochastically dominant (risk-averse) or dominated (risk-seeking) lottery at every collection of pairs that contain such a lottery.
+The vast majority of subjects respect this axiom, and do so in the direction of exhibiting consistent risk aversion.
+We acknowledge the possibility that those who violate it in any given round do so because they are risk-neutral, a hypothesis that cannot be definitively rejected in an experiment with single-valued choice data from individual rounds.
+Moreover, the relatively limited variation in the expected values of the lotteries in our specific experiment poses an obstacle toward testing for the possibility that some subjects start comparing lotteries by looking at their expected values before turning to other criteria.
+The risk-neutrality hypothesis, however, \textit{can} be tested in the indifference-permitting analysis where the possibly distinct single choices per menu across different rounds are merged.
+There, risk neutrality would be detected by subjects' revealed indifference in \textit{every} binary menu that contained SOSD-ranked lotteries.
+Yet only one expected-utility maximizing subject was revealed to be risk-neutral.
+In light of this fact, StAR violations suggest that context-dependent risk attitudes exist even without gain/loss framing.
+In particular, they also emerge when SOSD-ranked lotteries feature the same or similar three or more outcomes.
+This, in conjunction with our other findings, points to a potentially relevant descriptive role for the development of theories of choice under risk that allow for similarity-based reversals in attitudes to risk while simultaneously respecting FOSD and the basic axioms of ordinal utility theory.